-Important: It is your responsibility to apply for the buyback/payback before the end of the 90-day prescribed period.
+Important: It is your responsibility to apply for the buyback before the end of the 90-day prescribed period.
 No exceptions will be made.

-What is the cost to buyback service / payback contributions?
+What is the cost to buyback service?

-The cost of buying back service is established by the Company's buyback policy in place at the time the buyback is made.
+The cost of buying-back service is established by the Company's buyback policy in place at the time the buyback is made.
 The amount to be paid depends on the type of leave that is being bought back and the length of the leave.
-You can use the buyback calculator upon return from leave to estimate the cost of the buyback in the DB component.
+You can use the buyback calculator upon return from leave to estimate the cost of the buyback.
 The current policy provides:

-- For the following leaves, the cost to buyback service or payback DC contributions represents the contributions the employee would have made if not on leave under the DB and DC components: maternity, child care, parental, adoption, Inability to Meet Medical Standard (IMMS) (DB component only), compassionate care, disappearance or death of a child and child hospitalization and care or support of a critically ill child.
-Under the DC component, the Company will match your contributions, based on the plan rules and on your years of continuous service. - For a breastfeeding leave and other types of leaves (i.e., leaves approved by the Company under special programs such as a Special Leave of Absence), usually the cost is paid completely by the employee.
+- For the following leaves, the cost to buyback service represents the contributions the employee would have made if not on leave: maternity, child care, parental, adoption, Inability to Meet Medical Standard (IMMS), compassionate care, disappearance or death of a child and child hospitalization and care or support of a critically ill child. - For a breastfeeding leave and other types of leaves (i.e., leaves approved by the Company under special programs such as a Special Leave of Absence), usually the whole cost is paid completely by the employee.
 This means that you must pay both the employee and employer contributions in order to buyback this type of leave.
-For the DB component, the older you are, the more costly the buyback will be as the money will be invested in the pension trust fund for a shorter period of time.
+The older you are, the more costly the buyback will be as the money will be invested in the pension trust fund for a shorter period of time.